Randy Arozarena Player Props: Rays vs. Yankees

 Randy Arozarena At The Plate

-- Arozarena has an OPS of 1.015, fueled by an OBP of .401 and a team-best slugging percentage of .613 this season.
+- Arozarena leads Tampa Bay with a slugging percentage of .602, fueled by 15 extra-base hits.

-- Among qualified hitters in MLB, his batting average ranks eighth, his on-base percentage ranks 14th, and he is sixth in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 10th, his on-base percentage ranks 17th, and he is sixth in the league in slugging.

-- Arozarena is batting .316 with four homers during his last games and is riding a six-game hitting streak.
+- Arozarena will look to extend his seven-game hitting streak.
+He's batting .278 with two homers over the course of his last outings.

-- In 83.9% of his 31 games this season, Arozarena has picked up at least one hit.
-He's also had 11 multi-hit games.

-- He has homered in eight games this season (25.8%), homering in 6.6% of his chances at the plate.
+- Arozarena has reached base via a hit in 27 games this year (of 32 played), and had multiple hits in 11 of those games.

-- Arozarena has driven in a run in 16 games this season (51.6%), including six games with more than one RBI (19.4%).
-He has also driven in three or more of his team's runs in four contests.
+- Arozarena has picked up an RBI in 50.0% of his games this year, with two or more RBI in 18.8% of his games.
+He has also driven in three or more runs in four contests.

-- In 61.3% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (16.1%).
+- In 59.4% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (15.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.